dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-macos.md

 -   You can’t install apps from the Company Portal.

--   Any settings that were changed on your device when you added it (e.g., password length) no longer apply.
+-   Any settings that were changed on your device when you added it (like password length) no longer apply.

 -   You might not have access to some company resources, such as file shares or internal web sites, on your device anymore.